2716924/C-practice/README.md

-# C-practice
+# Java-practice
-Some basic coding questions I completed when learning C++.
+Some basic coding questions I completed when learning java.